 The biggest threat in Slovenian forests is much, much smaller.

 Enjoying the woods in Slovenia is not only safe, but comes highly recommended.
 The forest should be, and is, our refuge from stress and is guaranteed to bring peace of mind.
-So, go hiking, jogging, cycling.
+So, go hiking, jogging, cycling or fishing.
 Fill your lungs with fresh air.
 If you want to see the big brown bear, go bear watching.
 If you don’t want to bump into one, keep your dog on a leash, make a few loud noises every once in a while, to alert the Slovenian wild animals of your presence, and most of all: relax.

 Before you dash off into the unspoilt paradise of Slovenia’s forests, we have to worn you that the greatest threat to our health comes in a miniature form: the TICK.
 This mini devil will attach to your skin and can cause nasty diseases, such as Lyme disease, Borrelia or meningoencephalitis.
 These are much more dangerous than bears.
 If you’re planning on spending a great deal of time in nature, you can get vaccinated or at least apply tick repellent.
 The latter is like sunscreen for the forest.
 Trust us in the repellent.
 It’s also good to check yourself for ticks when you come back from the countryside.
 Bears, on the other hand, you should respect, but not fear.

 Stay safe, pick up your trash, and have fun in the wilderness!